-One of the main benefits of learning the basics about tuning pegs is that many guitars are shipped from the factory with cheap tuners.
-This can mean that even when you tune up properly, your guitar might not stay in tune very well while you play.
+One of the main benefits of learning the basics about tuning pegs; is that many guitars are shipped from the factory with cheap tuners.
+It can mean that even when you tune up properly, your guitar might not stay in tune very well while you play.

 In the world of classic stringed instruments like violins, everyone started out with what we call friction pegs.

-The string wraps around the peg and is held in place by friction between the peg and the instrument.
+The string wraps around the peg and the friction between the peg and the instrument holds it in its place.
 Too much friction and you can’t turn the peg, not enough friction and your string won’t stay in tune.
 To this day as a matter of tradition and style, most orchestral stringed instruments stick with friction pegs.
 Because they’re lightweight and simple, you’ll also find them on ukuleles.

 Tuning pegs leaped ahead in technology and guitars are one instrument that ran with these new kinds of tuners, using them to their full potential.
 Geared pegs work as a cylinder mounted to a pinion gear that tightens or loosens the string wrapped around it as you adjust the tuner knob.